NumEconCopenhagen/Projects_2024_Emma-Anna-Oscar/dataproject/README.md

 ``pip install git+https://github.com/alemartinello/dstapi``
 ``pip install pandas-datareader``

-In this exam, we have used AI as an additional tool, co-pilot and ChatGPT.
-We have mainly used it as inspiration when we have been a little uncertain about our own approach.
+In this project, we have used AI as an additional tool, co-pilot and ChatGPT.
+We have used it as an inspiration source to come up with approached to solve problems and ways to create code with.
+We have mainly done this when being a little unsure about our own approach.